dwhiffing/fury/content/aar/mf/body.md

 9. Bulgarian Strike, An attempt to destabilize the Warsaw Pact Alliance

-10. Convoy Ho\!
+10. Convoy Ho!
 A continuation of the oil convoy from the Persian Gulf